hipay/hipay-docs/hipay-enterprise-sdk-magento_2/09-Split-payments.md

 The first installment is always debited on the payment date in Capture mode or when you capture manually in Authorization mode.

-Then, with a Cron task (please see [Cron configuration and task information](#cron-configuration-and-task-information)), each installment is debited on its respective payment date.
+Then, with a Cron task (please see the [Cron configuration and task information](#cron-configuration-and-task-information) section), each installment is debited on its respective payment date.

 ## Split payment methods